kartonfarkas/api_docs/source/suite/index.rst

 For each Emarsys API request, you need:

- * the API URL based on the Emarsys environment you use (e.g. `https://suite5.emarsys.net/api/v2/`)
+ * API URL based on the Emarsys environment you use (e.g. `https://suite5.emarsys.net/api/v2/`)
  * your *username* and *secret* for the API (please request them from your contact person)

 Our API is rate limited, please read the details at :doc:`get_started/rate_limiting`.
 Please also note that there is a